mariojvargas/csg-aks-training/labs/day1-labs/03-create-aks-cluster.md

 7. Verify you have API access to your new AKS cluster

-    > Note: It can take 5 minutes for your nodes to appear and be in READY state.
+    > Note: It can take 5 minutes or even longer for your nodes to appear and be in READY state.
 You can run `watch kubectl get nodes` to monitor status.

     ```bash
     $ kubectl get nodes